 To propagate a white hibiscus plant directly into the soil, you should first treat the freshly cut stems with a rooting hormone.

 This will increase the chances of growing a viable new hibiscus plant.

 Do so by lightly scoring the very bottom of your cuttings with a pair of clean scissors or a knife, and then dip the bottom inch of the stems into the rooting hormone.

-Now your cuttings are ready to be placed into soil.
-I suggest using a high draining soil, such as one mixed with horticultural sand or gravel.
+Now your cuttings are ready to be placed into the soil.
+I suggest using a high-draining soil, such as one mixed with horticultural sand or gravel.